 Here, we analyze information on local construction costs, labor rates and other factors to determine how much it would cost to construct a property comparable to the one being appraised.
 This estimate often sets the maximum on what a property would sell for.
 It's also the least used predictor of value.

 Appraisers become very familiar with the communities in which they work.
 They thoroughly understand the value of certain features to the homeowners of that area.
 Then, the appraiser looks up recent sales in close proximity to the subject and finds properties which are 'comparable' to the home being appraised.
 By assigning a dollar value to certain items such as fireplaces, room layout, appliance upgrades, extra bathrooms or bedrooms, or quality of construction, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject.

 A true estimate of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
 When it comes to valuing features of homes in Helena and Lewis And Clark, Big Sky Appraisal can't be beat.
 This approach to value is commonly given the most consideration when an appraisal is for a home sale.

 Valuation Using the Income Approach

-Examining the data from all applicable approaches, the appraiser is then ready to put down an estimated market value for the subject property.
-The estimate of value at the bottom of the appraisal report is not always the final sales price even though it is likely the best indication of a property's valueThere are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust the final price up or down.
-But the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-The bottom line is, an appraiser from Big Sky Appraisal will help you discover the most accurate property value, so you can make profitable real estate decisions.
+Combining information from all approaches, the appraiser is then ready to state an estimated market value for the property in question.
+Note: While the appraised value is probably the most accurate indication of what a house is worth, it may not be the final sales price.
+There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust the final price up or down.
+But the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+At the end of the day, an appraiser from Big Sky Appraisal will help you discover the most accurate property value, so you can make wise real estate decisions.